dylandhall/local-embeddings/README.md

 You can also add another implementation of `IVectorDb` and inject that, although currently it assumes the database handles creating the vectors.

-The console app should work just fine on linux, I haven't tested it yet however.
+The console app should work just fine on linux - use docker for linux for marqo, and lmstudio (https://lmstudio.ai/) for linux if using a local LLM.

 To install docker on windows: